WICG/turtledove/Fenced_Frames_Ads_Reporting.md

+> FLEDGE has been renamed to Protected Audience API.
+To learn more about the name change, see the [blog post](https://privacysandbox.com/intl/en_us/news/protected-audience-api-our-new-name-for-fledge)

 # Objective

 As part of FLEDGE, interest based ads are [rendered in fenced frames](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad) which are special embedded frames that do not have any communication channels with the publisher page, unlike iframes.
 Since fenced frames do not have any contextual information, part of the reporting that ads require needs to be done via separate JS contexts called [reporting worklets](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#5-event-level-reporting-for-now).
 The other part of the reporting which is based on user behavior in relation to the rendered ad comes from the fenced frame.
 There is thus a requirement from ads infrastructure to be able to correlate these two parts of reporting.
 Note that this correlation is required only for [event-level reporting](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#5-event-level-reporting-for-now).